First, let me state this:

 very soon.
 But it must be politically coherent".

-I find this totally disingenuous, and merely an excuse to justify opposing the ban for political reasons.
+I find this totally disingenuous, and merely an excuse to justify opposing the ban for political reasons!
+I have read the item, and saw absolutely nothing wrong with it, and certainly no reason for delaying a ban!
 If the other parties had any amendments to add, additional proposals could have been submitted later, instead of playing politics and time wasting.

 Meanwhile, time ticks by.